Skip to main content

 Current initiatives

 Business emissions make an important contribution to our overall emissions.
-While many businesses are already engaged in emission-reducing activities, there is the need to accelerate the reduction of those emissions.
+While many businesses are already engaged in emission-reducing activities, there is a need to accelerate the reduction of those emissions.

 We need all businesses and organisations to understand their carbon footprint and reduce their emissions.
 This means establishing baselines, setting targets and milestones, and sharing and celebrating progress as planning develops.
 The scale and type of action taken will vary between businesses, but it is up to each business to ensure that it contributes to reducing emissions in a way that benefits all.

 Many local businesses are already taking a proactive approach to assessing and reducing their emissions.
-For example, the Isle of Man Chamber of Commerce has a Climate Change Programme to work with Government on finding climate solutions and assist the business community to deliver on climate change.
+For example, the Isle of Man Chamber of Commerce has a Climate Change Programme to work with the Government on finding climate solutions and assist the business community in delivering on climate change.
 Many businesses are also signed up as Biosphere Partners and work to support the delivery of the United Nations Sustainable Development Goals.

 GET INVOLVED